Coronavirus (COVID-19): Advice and guidance for patients, plus the latest visiting restrictions

-Royal Papworth Hospital is the UK’s leading heart and lung hospital, treating more than 100,000 patients each year.
-In 2019, the hospital became the first hospital Trust in the country to receive an ‘outstanding’ rating in all five domains assessed by the Care Quality Commission (CQC).
+Royal Papworth Hospital NHS Foundation Trust is the UK’s leading heart and lung hospital, treating around 50,000 patients each year.
+The Trust is currently rated 'outstanding' by the Care Quality Commission (CQC), from an inspection carried out in 2019.
+It became the first hospital Trust in the country to receive the top rating of 'outstanding' in each of the five main domains that the CQC assesses.

 Founded as a tuberculosis colony in 1918, Royal Papworth Hospital has established an international reputation for excellence in research and innovation.
 Since carrying out the UK’s first successful heart transplant in 1979, the hospital now performs more heart, heart-lung and lung transplants each year than any other UK centre.